hyperparabolic/hyperparabolic.github.io/content/post/lower-compromises-zfs-encryption.md

 I personally manage the "I erase my systems at every boot." part of it with a systemd service.
 I transitioned to using a systemd based initrd a while back partially to enable this project, and details on that rollback service and migration are documented in an [previous blog post](https://blog.decent.id/post/nixos-systemd-initrd/#impermanence-rollback).
 My root partition dataset has a blank snapshot from when it was provisioned, and I roll back to that blank snapshot immediately before mounting it.
 NixOS has everything it needs to rebuild the system from this point in the /nix store.
 It generates the static directories, and overlays the persisted data on top of it.

 The implementation of the idea feels just like containerization technology to me.
-Your root filesytem behaves more like a container image with an immutable starting state.
+Your root filesystem behaves more like a container image with an immutable starting state.
 Persisted directories behave like volumes, giving certain files or directories a way to persist through restarts.

 ### Accumulating some different cruft